Admission Requirements for

 Dual Degree Program in

 Dual degree candidates must be admitted to each of the programs in order to enroll in the dual degree program.
 Admission to the IPCR program is fall only.
-Admission to the Counseling Psychology program is fall, spring or summer.
+Admission to the Counseling program is fall or spring.
 Deadline for Fall admission for dual program is January 15.
-Deadline for Spring and summer admission for Counseling Psychology is September 15.
+Deadline for Spring admission for Counseling is September 15.

 The following requirements must be met: